 Daniel 2:23 I thank You and praise You, O God of my fathers; You have given me wisdom and might, and have now made known to me what we asked of You, for You have made known to us the king’s demand.

 He had been brought up among an idolatrous people who worshipped many gods and many lords: the sun, the moon, the planets, and a mob of inferior deities.
 Despite these influences, he had kept the faith of his fathers untainted.
-For Daniel, the one true God was the God of heaven, the almighty ruler who had fashioned the great multitude of stars which the Chaldeans or the astrologers adored and had traced out through astronomical courses, from which the astrologers professed to gain their knowledge of the future.
+For Daniel, the one true God was the God of heaven, the almighty Ruler who had fashioned the great multitude of stars which the Chaldeans or the astrologers adored and had traced out through astronomical courses, from which the astrologers professed to gain their knowledge of the future.

-Now concerning the prayer itself…this is how an acknowledgement of praise both begins and ends.
+Concerning the prayer itself, this is how an acknowledgement of praise both begins and ends.
 God removes kings and sets up kings, not human ambitions and earthly armies.
 He gives wisdom to the wise, not the promoters of Chaldean false beliefs.
 He reveals the deep and secret things, not the astrologers and diviners that call on heathen gods.
 There is a kind of subdued triumph in Daniel’s prayer, a spirit of exaltation in its language without any mixture of human pride, but humility of one who had trusted so fully and been rewarded so richly.
 Daniel was a humble man of age 18-19 at this time.

 Today we have not been given Daniel’s special ability to know and understand dreams in the significant way as he did, but we have been given a special wisdom to know and believe in Jesus Christ personally and to have the Father revealed to us.
 This is both a great honor and a tremendous privilege.

-Colossians 2, in verse 3, says that in Christ are hidden all the treasures of wisdom and knowledge.
+Colossians 2:3 says that in Christ are hidden all the treasures of wisdom and knowledge.
 So to know Jesus as Savior and Lord is to be wise and the fear—that is reverence—of the Lord is the beginning of knowledge.
 If you have that knowledge, you thank God for it, as Daniel did.
 You praise Him for the wisdom that has made you wise to salvation.
 You should always be and continuously be praying and thanking God for that, both asking and thanking Him for it.